German youth voted for change — but what does that really mean? | DW | 02.10.2021

 But the FDP also did well among young people and first-time voters.
 For those under the age of 24 they came a close second to the Greens, and among first-time voters they narrowly beat out the environmentalist party to be the most popular choice, with 24% of the vote share.
 That's compared to 11.5% in the electorate as a whole.

-Jona from North-Rhine Westphalia, another first-time voter, went for the Green Party but is not surprised by the success of the FDP.
+Jona from North-Rhine Westphalia, another first-time voter who only gave his first name, went for the Green Party but is not surprised by the success of the FDP.

 "It's because of the young, digital image of the FDP," he said, citing their savvy social media use and embracing of memes and other online forms of communication.
 "They're also progressive on social issues, pro-LGBTQ for example, which is important for young voters."